 - courses and experiential training in grant writing and responsible conduct in research; and

 - research training grounded in clinical translational principles.

 Goals and Achievements

-- Authorship of at least 1-2 publishable manuscripts based on original research
+- authoring at least 1-2 publishable manuscripts based on original research;

-- Completion of at least 2-3 posters for presentation at regional or national meetings
+- completing at least 2-3 presentations at regional or national meetings;

-This fellowship program builds on a unique base of children’s environmental health research, including Child Health Exposure Assessment Resource (CHEAR) Lab Hub, the CHEAR Data Center, the Transdisciplinary Center on Early Environmental Exposures (NIH P30 Core Center), nearly a dozen child health research cohorts, a Pediatric Environmental Health Specialty Unit, and the Senator Frank R. Lautenberg Environmental Health Sciences Laboratory, a unique exposome lab that specializes in exposure biomarkers.
+This fellowship program builds on a unique base of children’s environmental health research, including Child Health Exposure Assessment Resource (CHEAR) Lab Hub, the CHEAR Data Center, the Transdisciplinary Center on Early Environmental Exposures (NIH P30 Core Center), nearly a dozen child health research cohorts, a Pediatric Environmental Health Specialty Unit, and the Senator Frank R. Lautenberg Environmental Health Sciences Laboratory, an exceptional lab specializing in exposure biomarkers.